FedejGon/pyCC.id/README.md

 ### Step 1: Convert to a First-Order System

-For compatibility and generalization, we recommend transforming the system into a to a set of first-order equations.
+For compatibility and generalization, we recommend transforming the system into a set of first-order equations.
 By defining the state variables $x_1 = x$ and $x_2 = \dot{x}$, the system becomes:

 $$
 \begin{cases}